ipfs-search/ansible-ipfs/README.md

-# ansible-go-ipfs
+# ansible-ipfs
-Ansible role for installing and configuring go-ipfs.
+Ansible collection for IPFS.